Interstate 45: Gulf Freeway (Houston to Galveston)

 As the first freeway in Texas, the standards of the Gulf Freeway soon became inadequate, with poor sight lines and little room to merge when entering.
-It also attracted development, such as Gulfgate Shopping City, the first mall in the Houston area, the Manned Spacecraft Center, and many residential developments.
-Heavy congestion began to affect the freeway by the early 1960s; two roughly parallel freeways—the Harrisburg Freeway and Alvin Freeway—were proposed at that time to relieve the traffic but were not built.
+It also attracted development, such as Gulfgate Center, the first mall in the Houston area, the Manned Spacecraft Center, and many residential developments.
+Heavy congestion began to affect the freeway by the early 1960s; two roughly parallel freeways—the Harrisburg and Alvin freeways—were proposed at that time to relieve the traffic but were not built.
 A short project to widen the road to six lanes between I-610 and Sims Bayou was completed in 1960, and ramp meters were installed in 1966.
 The I-610 interchange was rebuilt with direct connections for most movements in 1975.
-Plans to reconstruct the freeway near downtown began in 1972, taking about 170 houses and 22 businesses from the southwest side for the room to expand the main lanes and add parallel lanes for the Alvin Freeway.
+Plans to reconstruct the freeway near Downtown began in 1972, taking about 170 houses and 22 businesses from the southwest side for the room to expand the main lanes and add parallel lanes for the Alvin Freeway.
 Local opposition was unsuccessful at stopping the project, and construction on this segment, and others to the southeast, took place in the 1980s.
 The lanes were shifted outward to make room for the transitway, which opened to I-610 on May 16, 1988.
-These lanes were inspired by the similar ones on the Shirley Highway in the Washington Metropolitan Area.
-That year also marked the end of the reconstruction inside I-610, along with the elevated distribution lanes alongside the mainlanes near downtown; the first short piece of the Alvin Freeway was finally connected to these in 1999.
-This project gave I-45 its current configuration, mostly eight mainlanes wide, from Sims Bayou past I-610 to Griggs Road in 1981, to Telephone Road in 1982, to Lockwood Drive in 1985, and, finally, to downtown in 1988.
+These lanes were inspired by the similar ones on the Henry G. Shirley Memorial Highway in the Washington metropolitan area.
+That year also marked the end of the reconstruction inside I-610, along with the elevated distribution lanes alongside the mainlanes near Downtown; the first short piece of the Alvin Freeway was finally connected to these in 1999.
+This project gave I-45 its current configuration, mostly eight mainlanes wide, from Sims Bayou past I-610 to Griggs Road in 1981, to Telephone Road in 1982, to Lockwood Drive in 1985, and, finally, to Downtown in 1988.

-However, this was not the end of construction on the Gulf Freeway.
+These projects, however, were not the end of construction on the Gulf Freeway.
 The highway beyond I-610 to FM 1959, which had just been upgraded in the 1950s and 1960s, saw an extension of the transitway to a temporary end near FM 1959, widening to eight lanes, and a large stack interchange at the Sam Houston Tollway.
 This reconstruction was completed between Almeda-Genoa Road and College Avenue in 1991, between College Avenue and Sims Bayou in 1994, and, finally in 1997, there was no construction anywhere on the entire length of the freeway when the tollway interchange was opened, along with the widening between Almeda-Genoa Road and FM 1959.
 A 1999 study recommended widening the entire stretch from the Sam Houston Tollway to Galveston to at least eight lanes.
 Construction to replace the Galveston Causeway began in mid-2003, and work on a section through Webster, including a new interchange with NASA Road 1, began in mid-2007.